 I hate shopping with a flaming passion, and still I recommend this.

 If you don’t yet have local clothes to wear, Generation is, by far, my favorite Pakistani clothing store.
-All of its readymade clothes are insanely colorful and uniquely geometric in design (as opposed to the feminine floral patterns favored by Pakistani women that I find obnoxious).
+All of its readymade clothes are insanely colorful and uniquely geometric in design (as opposed to the feminine floral patterns favored by the fashion industry).
+They also make an effort to use stronger and more “realistic” women as models, rather than pasty pale waifs.

 Given I’m an ice cream addict, I have tо mention Chaman’s!
 Down Mall Road from Lahore’s (in)famous Lahore Backpackers Hostel, Chaman’s ice cream is known and loved in the city, and is probably Lahore’s best place for ice cream.
 They have endless flavors to choose from—don’t worry, there’s a menu in English—but my favorite is pista badam, pistachio almond.